NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 # `>`
 The `>` command takes the takes the standard output of the command to its left, and redirects it to the file to its right.

+> Important: `>` overwrites the contents of a file.
+Too know how to append data onto the end of a file, see the next section.

 ![image](https://user-images.githubusercontent.com/107522496/197763872-d8559b55-63a5-476f-b007-817aef207df4.png)

 In the above example, we are taking the contents of the `cities.txt` file and sending it (redirecting it) to the `namesofcities.txt` file.
 Because we have redirected the output to a file, we won't see the output on the terminal.